GorillaStack/auto-tag/README.md

 * MainAwsRegion: The region where the main auto-tag CloudFormation stack will be running
 * SubscriberEmail: The subscriber email for debugging - it will only email to ask you to subscribe, but you don't have to confirm.

-CloudFormation Main Stack - Deploy this stack in a single "master" region.
+__CloudFormation Main Stack__ - Deploy this stack in a single "master" region.
 This stack deploys the lambda function and permissions for each region. (note: this requires an up-to-date ruby SDK to be aware of the latest regions)

-1. In the git files on your local machine change directory to `auto_tag/cloud_formation/event_multi_region_template`
+1. In the git files on your local machine change directory to `cloud_formation/event_multi_region_template`
 1. The next step requires a install of ruby and bundler
 1. Run `bundle install` to install the ruby dependencies to build the template
 1. Run the template builder specifying the AWS account numbers where you have deployed the collector stack `./autotag_event_main-template.rb expand --aws-accounts "123456789012, 789012345678" > autotag_event_main-template.json`